 Program Goal 1: To prepare graduates who will be internship-eligible through the achievement of the competencies identified in the Core Knowledge of the Registered Dietitian as outlined by the Accreditation Council for Education in Nutrition and Dietetics.

-Objective 5: 80% of program directors will rate program graduates as “better prepared” or “about the same” as compared to students from other programs.
+Objective 6: 80% of supervised practice program directors will rate program graduates as “better prepared” or “about the same” as compared to students from other programs.

 Program Goal 2: To prepare graduates for careers in the food industry, food service, government or community agencies, or health care organizations.